usds/medicaid-renewals-playbook/plays/plays.md

 ### Resources
 Templates
- * [Example Recommendations Document](../resources/example-recommendations-document.docx): At the end of the on-site week, all recommendations agreed upon by _both the state and the civic technology team_ are documented in this recommendations report, which is then delivered to the state Medicaid leadership.
+ * Example Recommendations Document([docx](../resources/example-recommendations-document.docx), [pdf](../resources/example-recommendations-document.pdf)): At the end of the on-site week, all recommendations agreed upon by _both the state and the civic technology team_ are documented in this recommendations report, which is then delivered to the state Medicaid leadership.

 Guides
 * [Benefits Data Trust: Prioritization Tool](https://bdtrust.org/Prioritization_Tool.docx): Determine what policy and process solutions are feasible by analyzing the risk, value, cost and effort of implementation and establish action steps for implementing proposed policy & process changes.